-Back in 2005, 13 years ago that is, the magazine All About Beer ran a column in which beer writers were asked to name their favourite beer authors.
-Those mentioned included Michael Jackson, Roger Protz, Tim Webb, Fred Eckhardt, Allen Sneath, and Charlie Papazian.
+Back in 2005 the magazine All About Beer ran a column in which beer writers named their favourite beer authors.
+Michael Jackson, Roger Protz, Tim Webb, Fred Eckhardt, Allen Sneath, and Charlie Papazian all figured among those cited.

 There’s another book called Let There Be Beer by Bob Brown (1932) I came upon not too long ago, which contains, I believe, some of the most lyrical writing on beer I’ve ever read.
 Really wonderful.